ottenwbe/pi-gen-environment/README.md

 The _pi_customizer_ allows you to adapt Raspbian images to your needs.
 To this end, the Raspbian image is be built from [scratch](https://github.com/ottenwbe/pi-gen.git) with all customizations baked into the image.

 The image is built in an isolated [build environment](#environments), e.g., a vagrant box, which is orchestrated by the pi_customizer.

-The customization is done by a Ruby script (_pi_build_modifier_) in the build environment.
-The adapted script adapts the [pi-gen](https://github.com/RPi-Distro/pi-gen) build scripts.
+The customization is performed by a Ruby Gem (_pi_build_modifier_) in the build environment by adapting the [pi-gen](https://github.com/RPi-Distro/pi-gen) build scripts.
-The build script is then used to actually create the image.

 # WIP Notice